cmcornejocrespo/skupper-example-grpc/README.md

 The `Online Boutique` application has a load generator that creates realistic usage patterns on the website.

-1. In the terminal for the **private1** cluster, deploy the load generator:
+1. In the terminal for the **west** cluster, deploy the load generator:

    ```bash
    oc apply -f skupper-example-grpc/deployment-loadgenerator.yaml
    ```
-2. In the terminal for the **private1** cluster, observe the output from the load generator:
+2. In the terminal for the **west** cluster, observe the output from the load generator:

    ```bash
    oc logs -f deploy/loadgenerator
    ```
-3. In the terminal for the **private1** cluster, stop the load generator:
+3. In the terminal for the **west** cluster, stop the load generator:

    ```bash
    oc delete -f skupper-example-grpc/deployment-loadgenerator.yaml